+'''

-- -pid the process pid
+-pid - the process pid

+'''

-- -name the stream name (stderr or stdout)
+-name - the stream name (stderr or stdout)

-- -data the data
+-data - the data

-- •stream_backend the backend that will be used for the streaming process.
-Can be thread or gevent.
-When set to gevent you need to have gevent and gevent_zmq installed. (default: thread)

-- •priority integer that defines a priority for the watcher.
+•priority - integer that defines a priority for the watcher.
 When the Arbiter do some operations on all watchers, it will sort them with this field, from the bigger number to the smallest. (default: 0)

-'''

 •singleton - If True, this watcher has a single process. (default:False)

-'''

-- •use_sockets If True, the processes will inherit the file descriptors, thus can reuse the sockets opened by circusd. (default: False) - •copy_env If True, the environment in which circus is running run will be reproduced for the workers. (default: False) - •copy_path If True, circusd sys.path is sent to the process through PYTHONPATH.
-You must activate copy_env for copy_path to work. (default: False) - •max_age: If set after around max_age seconds, the process is replaced with a new one. (default: 0, Disabled) - •max_age_variance: The maximum number of seconds that can be added to max_age.
+•use_sockets - If True, the processes will inherit the file descriptors, thus can reuse the sockets opened by circusd. (default: False)

+•on_demand - If True, the processes will be started only at the first connection to the socket (default: False)

+•copy_env - If True, the environment in which circus is running run will be reproduced for the workers. (default: False)

+•copy_path - If True, circusd sys.path is sent to the process through PYTHONPATH.
+You must activate copy_env for copy_path to work. (default: False)

+•max_age: If set after around max_age seconds, the process is replaced with a new one. (default: 0, Disabled)

+•max_age_variance: The maximum number of seconds that can be added to max_age.
 This extra value is to avoid restarting all processes at the same time.
-A process will live between max_age and max_age + max_age_variance seconds. - •hooks: callback functions for hooking into the watcher startup and shutdown process. hooks is a dict where each key is the hook name and each value is a 2-tuple with the name of the callable or the callabled itself and a boolean flag indicating if an exception occurring in the hook should not be ignored.
-Possible values for the hook name: before_start, after_start, before_stop, after_stop. - •options extra options for the worker.
-All options found in the configuration file for instance, are passed in this mapping this can be used by plugins for watcher-specific options. - •respawn If set to False, the processes handled by a watcher will not be respawned automatically. (default: True)
+A process will live between max_age and max_age + max_age_variance seconds.

+•hooks: callback functions for hooking into the watcher startup and shutdown process. hooks is a dict where each key is the hook name and each value is a 2-tuple with the name of the callable or the callabled itself and a boolean flag indicating if an exception occurring in the hook should not be ignored.
+Possible values for the hook name: before_start, after_start, before_stop, after_stop.

+•options - extra options for the worker.
+All options found in the configuration file for instance, are passed in this mapping - this can be used by plugins for watcher-specific options.

+•respawn - If set to False, the processes handled by a watcher will not be respawned automatically. (default: True)

+•virtualenv - The root directory of a virtualenv.
+If provided, the watcher will load the environment for its execution. (default: None)

 '''

-notify event (topic, msg)
+notify event(topic, msg)

+'''

 Publish a message on the event publisher channel

+'''

 reap_processes (args, kw)

+'''

 Reap all the processes for this watcher.

+'''

-manage_processes (args, kw)
+manage_processes(args, kw)

+'''

 Manage processes.

 reap_and_manage_processes(args, kw)

 Reap & manage processes.

-spawn processes(args, kw)
+spawn_processes(args, kw)

 Spawn processes.

 spawn_process()

 Spawn process.

-kill process (process, sig=15)

-Kill process.

-kill processes(args, kw)

-Kill all the processes of this watcher.

-send_signal_child(args, kw)

-Send signal to a child.

-stop (args, kw)

-Stop.

-start (args, kw)

-Start.

-restart (args, kw)

-'''

-Restart.